guilhermehvsantos/GuilhermeHVSantos/README.md

 - 🍁 Lived in Canada/Vancouver

 - 👨‍🎓 Aspiring to be a front-end/full-stack developer.
-Currently starting to learn HTML, CSS and JS.
+Currently starting to learn HTML, CSS, JS and React.

 - 💬 Any suggestions, tips or constructive critics are welcome!